psychemedia/island-storynotes/ardlamont-case/henry-card-tragic-accident.md

 "OH YES HE COULD DO SO."
 He invited witness to try, saying "There is my gun, you can try it, it is empty."
 Witness was sitting on a seat, and didn't offer to get up.
 Card was nursing a little white dog at the time; he instantly put the dog down, and took the gun up and cocked it.
 He then took it in his right hand, put it behind his back, with the muzzle towards the back of his head, and then fired.
 Witness iilustrated his explanation with the aid of the gun in question.
 He
 SAW DECEASED PRESS THE TRIGGER,
 and when the deed was done he put the gun down on to the table, and gradually sank down.
 The other hammer was at full cock.
 Witness called Mr. Gosling, the landlord, and asked where he could get a doctor, and was told across in the town, he called out to the ferryman to get his boat ready as quick as he could.
 He went into the town and summoned a doctor.
 When witness returned a doctor had arrived.
 Witness considered the shooting the result of an accident.
 Deceased seemed in his usual spirits.
 When deceased came into the tap-room, on putting down his gun, he stated to a boy that it was not loaded.
-Fitz Inman, of Wolverhamptan, knew the deceased well, and identified him after death.
+Fitz Inman, of Wolverhampton, knew the deceased well, and identified him after death.
 On Tuesday morning between half-past eleven and twelve witness was at the Waggon and Horses when Mr. Card came in.
 He was not in the tap-room at the time of the occurrence, being then on his way home to get a paper.
 He heard the report of a gun when he reached his door, and it appeared to come from the inn.
 He was called back to the house by the landlord.
 On opening the tap-room door he found deceased with his head resting on the settle.
 Witness took hold of him and eased him on to the floor.
 Witness took the pipe deceased was smoking out of his mouth.
 When witness left the room the gun was lying on the settle, he did not notice where it was on his return.
 He did not hear deceased say the gun was not loaded; deceased was A VERY CAREFUL MAN with guns.
 The gun used was not deceased's but had been used by him for some weeks.
 The only other man the room when witness left was Mr. Bligh, though he believed a man named Etheridge entered the room just after he felt.
 It was not considered necessary to call Etheridge, as he could not add materially to Mr. Bligh's statement.
 The Coroner summed up briefly, and the jury returned a verdict of ACCIDENTAL DEATH.
 The deceased leaves a wife and nine young children.

 ```